Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

-There are lots of reasons to get this card, from a huge welcome bonus, to the great perks and rewards for spending on an ongoing basis.
+There are lots of reasons to get this card, from a huge welcome bonus, to a great return on spending, to valuable perks just for being a cardmember.
 It’s a card I’ve already applied for.

 In this post, I’d like to talk about how the Atmos Rewards Summit Card offers a partner redemption booking fee waiver.
 Personally, this is a benefit that goes a long way to helping me offset the annual fee, so let’s take a look at the logistics, as I’ve received some questions about it.